Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data: Results

 Subsequently, a $10$-fold cross-validation method was used to decide the performance of fit using VIND's Gaussian and Poisson observation models with up to $12$ dimensions in the latent space, regardless of trial type.
 The $R^2$ was computed to determine the performance of VIND as compared to other models.
 For VIND, both Poisson and Gaussian observation models were used.
 These are compared to a Peristumulus Time Histogram (PSTH), a GPFA model \cite{Yu:2009aa}, as well as GfLDS and PLDS \cite{archer, archergao}.
 The results are shown in the center panel in Fig.~\ref{figziqiang}.
 We found that nonlinear Gaussian VIND performs the best regarding explained variance of the data.

 The VIND Poisson observation model gives a substantially better forward interpolation, signaling a dynamical system that more accurately represents the data evolution.
 This can be seen in the right panel in Fig. \ref{figziqiang}.
 These two results combined exemplify the VIND tradeoff between explained variance and forward interpolation capabilities.
 Using Poisson observations, VIND is less able to fit the higher frequency components of the data.
 The resulting dynamical system, however, is smoother and more appropriately captures the evolution of the system.
-More details can be found in the supplementary material.